purohitpiyush76-cell/Movie-database-using-React-router/README.md

+Name - Piyush purohit
+Intern ID - CITS6185
+No of weeks - 4
+Project name - Movie database(react router)
+Project scope -  To enable a user find movies of their interest.

 A simple and beginner-friendly Movie Database application built with **React**, **Vite**, and **React Router**.
 This project demonstrates the fundamentals of client-side routing in React by allowing users to browse a list of movies, view detailed information about each movie, and navigate seamlessly between pages without reloading the application.

 ##  Technologies Used